exakat/php-dictionary/dictionary/entity.ini.rst

 Entities are different things:

-+ a type of data, which has an identity, independent from the properties
++ A type of data, which has an identity, independent from the properties
-+ a way to unambiguously represent characters in HTML, using a sequence of characters.
++ A way to unambiguously represent characters in HTML, using a sequence of characters.

 `Documentation <https://en.wikipedia.org/wiki/Domain_model>`__